TN 7 (07-18)

-The PSC will issue the reinstatement notice.
+The program service center (PSC) will issue the reinstatement notice.

 C. Follow-up procedures – EXR awards (or EXR EF-101s)

 Tickle the case for 10 days.
 If the MBR does not correctly reflect the reinstatement after the follow-up tickle expires and the beneficiary is not receiving provisional benefits, consider critical case processing according to DI 13050.100.
 If a dire need or an adverse public relation situation exists, FOs should use the Manager-to-Manager process to contact the PSCs per GN 01070.228.
-Contact PSC7 by selecting PROGRAM INTEGRITY TAG with the subject line Manager to Manager.
-After the PSC processes the EXR award, send the paper folder to:

 6002 E GeoSpace Dr.